semantic mesh

 - No static site generator required, though resource page generation occurs during weaving

-- The repository structure directly maps to the published URL structure
+- The repository structure directly maps to the published IRI structure

 Dataset Integration